ajcastanedag/Germany_TP_infographic_MB2/README.md

 | 2019 | 0.63    | 3.95     | 6.58  | 9.62  | 10.99 | 19.78 | 18.90 | 19.06  | …    | 0.63  | 19.78 | 10.28 |

 ## **2.Big Circles Plot**

+In this section, using the script  [2.Circles.R](https://github.com/ajcastanedag/Germany_TP_infographic_MB2/blob/master/2.Circles.R) the data extracted before will be plotted.
+The graph is a   [Bar Chart](https://ggplot2.tidyverse.org/reference/geom_bar.html) wrapped in the y axis by the usage of [Polar coordinates](https://ggplot2.tidyverse.org/reference/coord_polar.html).
+It is mainly portraying in different colors the variations  of the temperature.
+Each concentric ring represent a single year as shown in the legend of the image, being the smallest ring 1881 and the outer ring 2019.
+Due to the need of a full year cycle to close each ring, the data frame is filtered and all new data will not be shown until December of the year is included.
+To show the monthly behavior, each month has the mean temperature value though all years as a white line; a black area to track the data variations and a gray curve to show the general trend of each month.

 ![Mill_Graph](https://github.com/ajcastanedag/Germany_TP_infographic_MB2/blob/master/Graph_Sample/Mill_Graph.png)